Paul Taylor Dance Company

 Paul Taylor Dance Company is a modern dance company, formed by dancer and choreographer Paul Taylor (1930—2018).
-The modern dance company is based in New York, New York and was founded in 1954.
+The company is based in New York, New York, and was founded in 1954.

 Taylor originally performed in the companies of Merce Cunningham, Martha Graham, and George Balanchine, and founded his own in 1954.
 Dancers and choreographers who have emerged from his company include Twyla Tharp, Pina Bausch, David Parsons, Laura Dean, Bettie de Jong, Dan Wagoner, Carolyn Adams, Elizabeth Keen, Christopher Gillis, Senta Driver, Amy Marshall, Lila York, Patrick Corbin, and Takehiro Ueyama.

 Michael Novak was appointed artistic director designate by Taylor in the spring of 2018, and took over as artistic director in September 2018 after Taylor died.